gazmull/kamihime-database/README.md

-# As of 18/25/2017, This project's method of parsing image from Nutaku server is deprecated.
+## As of 18/12/2017, This project's method of parsing image from Nutaku server is deprecated.
 [Here is probably why](https://i.imgur.com/HlEQFwI.png)

+## 18/12/2017: Image retrieval for the Player has been re-routed to self-host
 ---
 # Kamihime Database